 OptiSPEED is a global virtual network within public cloud data centers and constantly analyzes global internet traffic to send files down routes that avoid congested areas.
 OptiSPEED is a part of Thru’s global file sharing and content collaboration platform, which is used to access, manage and send files from any device.
-With add-ins for Outlook, Office 365, Salesforce, SharePoint and IBM Notes, your users can send and receive files at high speeds from the applications they use every day.
+Integrations with Outlook, Salesforce and IBM Notes enable your users to send and receive files at high speeds from the applications they use every day.

 A company that uses the Thru file sharing platform powered by OptiSPEED is Germany’s Röchling Automotive.
 With thousands of users around the world (in over 36 locations) needing to collaborate on large files (CAD files up to 5GB), the company had problems with slow speeds and file size limits when users sent and received data over long distances with customers, partners and vendors.
 To solve these issues, Röchling now uses the Thru file exchange and content collaboration platform integrated with IBM Notes to quickly send large files to any location.
 With OptiSPEED enabled, the company increased file sharing speeds by up to 20X to solve its slow speed issue and even solved complex problems with getting data past the “Great Chinese Firewall”.